Guide for authors

 Given the fact that the majority of the TSR’s authors, reviewers and editors are not native English speakers, a certain share of ‘language imperfections’ is unavoidable.
 These imperfections should not hinder the reading flow or create much ambiguity about the content.

-Figures, and tables are placed within the text at the appropriate points (rather than at the end of the manuscript).
-They must be readable and the amount of information limited to what is necessary.
+Figures and tables must be placed within the text at their proper locations (rather than at the end of the manuscript).

 Contributor Roles Taxonomy (CRediT) is a high-level taxonomy that includes 14 roles typically played by the authors of a scientific paper.
 These include: